gustablo/doris-interview/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+### Security
+To reach successfully the available endpoints you have to set your send the right api-key into the request headers.
+The api-key can be found in your .env file.

 ### API
 The API is running on localhost:3000.
-Check the docs section to see all available endpoints
+Check the docs section to see all available endpoints.

 ### Database
 You can access the database with these credentials: